vturrisi/solo-learn/README.md

+# This README is heavily outdated and we are planning on releasing a much clearer one, together with pretrained models.

 # Contrastive learning methods

 Third-party pytorch implementations of contrastive learning methods that supports extra stuff (see "What is available" section).